 #18 Check out what’s hot in Swedish design

-Swedish design and Scandinavian design is very hot all across Europe and also in the international marketplace.
+A unique Stockholm point of interest is Swedish design and Scandinavian design which is very hot all across Europe and also in the international marketplace.
 There are a variety of Swedish design trends that cover fashion, home and lifestyle areas that are prevalent in the many galleries and shops around the city.
 Popular areas to discover these shops include the Sofo district, Ostermalm for designer boutiques and the walking promenade at Drottninggatan in Norrmalm.
 If your interested in learning more about the fashion design icons, specialty boutiques and shopping in Stockholm, check out this website for inspiration and what to see in the area.
 For those interested in interior design and lifestyle, check out this link for places to discover and shop in Stockholm.

 #19 Visit the open air museum of Skansen

 With over 150 traditional Swedish style buildings housed in this open air museum in Skansen, all of the buildings are original and have been transferred to this site.
 You can tour the buildings, watch traditional crafts being made and sample some traditional foods from the different regions of the country.
 For current updates and information about the open air museum, check out the Skansen museum website here.